 Celebrating early adaptation success:

-- The City of Kingston and Village of Piermont celebrated their leading climate resilience work in community-wide events in October, 2018
+- The City of Kingston and Village of Piermont are celebrating their leading climate resilience work in community-wide events in 2018 and 2019

 - Short film just released: Sustainable Shorelines and all videos now available with English or Spanish subtitles!

 - Adapting to Rising Waters along the Hudson: Lessons from Piermont, NY 7/19/18

 Climate resilience means our ability to manage climate risks, respond productively as the climate changes and recover quickly from extreme events.
 View our page on helping communities become more climate resilient to learn more.

 What are our Climate Risks in the Hudson River Estuary?